-For your first experiments with transient simulations use the turbojet with the data from the file Demo_jet.CYC again.
+For your first experiments with transient simulations use the turbojet with the demo data loaded from the Welcome Window.
 Run a single cycle with ZXN=1 as steady state operating point before initializing transient.
-After having closed the window with the reference operating line click (Transient) and then the top left button to open the transient simulation window.
+After having closed the window with the reference operating line click \bigcirc (Transient) and then the top left button to open the transient simulation window.

 You can select between several alternatives for the time dependent input.
-When $Pilots\ Lever = f(Time)$ is selected, then the transient maneuver is defined by the schedule in the top part of the Overview.
+When Pilots Lever = f(Time) is selected, then the transient maneuver is defined by the schedule in the top part of the Overview.
 Add, move and delete breakpoints of the schedule with a few mouse clicks.
 Start the simulation by clicking the to left button.